- Recipes

 Real Red Magic

 The reality of magic is a funny thing.
-Magicians are real but they don’t actually do real magic, just illusions; tricks.
+Magicians are real but they don’t actually do real magic, just illusions: tricks.
 Real magic, however, isn’t real and can’t be; it’s impossible.
 Fake magic, it turns out, is as real as it gets.

 Now imagine if someone told you that, sure, magicians only do tricks, but that doesn’t prove magic’s not real.
 Real magic is totally possible, they insist, it just hasn’t been done.
 Yet.

 When you question that wild statement, they come up with a list of excuses for why real magic hasn’t been demonstrated before.
 For example, they blame the conspiracy of magicians for removing the market for real magic by selling their cheap tricks so cheaply.
-The only way we could ever have real magic, they insist, is if we first kill all those fakes who dare call themselves magicians!
+The only way we could ever have real magic, they claim, is if we first kill all those fakes who dare call themselves magicians!
 Real magic requires blood sacrifice.

 I would expect that, around this time, you’d be writing off such a person as insane.
 Fortunately, they are entirely hypothetical.
 There is, however, a similar form of insanity that you’re much more likely to encounter; more on this later.